Mauritius is a tropical island on the southeast coast of Africa.

 Cape Bay, Element Bay Beach, Element Bay II, La Residence, AO, Manta Cove, LDGB, LRMC

 The Non-Citizens (Property Restriction) Act allows foreigners to purchase apartments in condominium developments of at least two levels above ground (G+2) with government approval.
 A luxury apartment investment here will cost at least MUR6 million or its equivalent in any other freely convertible foreign currency.
 This legislation allows noncitizens with or without an occupational permit to invest in more than one luxury apartment.
 They are also able to rent it out.
+A minimum investment of USD 375,000 in a G+2 scheme will qualify the buyer for permanent residency.

 Vente en État Futur d’Achèvement (VEFA) enables property investors to buy real estate off-plan in Mauritius.
 Contact 2Futures to find out more about our construction guarantees.